namiml/nami-xamarin/README.md

 ### Build from repository

 In order to build the Binding Library, you first need to download the correct version of the Nami SDK framework to be included.
-The frameworks for building with Xamarin are available at https://packages.namiml.com/NamiSDK/Xamarin/v.v.v/Nami.framework.zip.
+The frameworks for building with Xamarin are available at https://packages.namiml.com/NamiSDK/Xamarin/v.v.v/Nami.xcframework.zip.

 Please replace `v.v.v` with the correct version of the Xamarin binding you are trying to use.
 Check out our releases for the latest.

+Note that for releases <= 1.2.2 the file name is `Nami.framework.zip` instead.

 Save the zip file to the root of this repository and then unzip it.